jonnonz1/nz-statute-book/acts/public/2004/maori-fisheries-act-2004.md

       (iii) grants of assistance made under section 35(1)﻿(h)
   - **annual catch entitlement** has the meaning given to it in section 2(1) of the Fisheries Act 1996
   - **Aotearoa Fisheries Limited** means the company established in accordance with section 60
-  - **appointed day** means the day specified as the appointed day by the Governor-General by Order in Council made on the recommendation of the Minister at the request of the Treaty of Waitangi Fisheries Commission, being a day not later than 45 working days after the commencement of this Act
+  - **appointed day** means the day specified as the appointed day by the Governor-General by Order in Council made on the recommendation of the Minister at the request of the Treaty of Waitangi Fisheries Commission, being a day not later than 45 working days after the commencement of this Act (see subsection (2))
   - **asset-holding company** means a company—
     (a) established as required by section 12(1)﻿(d); and (b) that complies with section 16(1) and (2); and